 Determining the Best Wetsuit for You

-You've probably thought of wetsuits in the past as being unnecessary for your needs, and maybe even a little funny looking.
-However, wetsuits can be of great use to you, even if you're just learning how to dive, or you're an expert on the surf.
+You've probably thought of wetsuits in the past as being unnecessary for your needs, and maybe even a little funny-looking.
+However, wetsuits can be of great use to you, even if you're just learning how to dive, a beginner surfer, avid scuba diver, or a water sports enthusiast.
 Wetsuits have numerous advantages for swimmers to take advantage of, including:

 - Reduced drag in the water